kuzzleio/sdk-dart/doc/2/controllers/security/check-rights/index.md

 <SinceBadge version="2.8.0"/>

-Checks if the provided API request can be executed by a user.
+Checks if the provided API request can be executed by the current user.

 ---